 Can’t remember what LED status on base means

-Two LED’s on the base, one for connection status and one for battery charge are non-intuitive.
-The older models had multiple charge LED’s offering you to be prepared for long-haul charging when needed.
+Two LED’s on the base, one for connection status and one for battery charge, are non-intuitive.
+The older models had multiple charge LEDs offering you to be prepared for long-haul charging when needed.
 One LED for battery status is useless.

 Desktop use of the Earbuds prevents you from keeping an eye on battery status.
 Battery status can be viewed when connected on iOS, not on MacOS.

-Hokey first time activation, unclear if activated
+Hokey first-time activation, unclear if activated

 The Bose App required to pair the device shows Bose’s inexperience as a technology purveyor.
-It forces you to do things the Bose way, rather than to relinquish control to the phone operating system that in actuality determines your Audio usage.
+It forces you to do things the Bose way rather than to relinquish control to the phone operating system that, in actuality, determines your Audio usage.
 The fiasco of Bose trying to discern what music you play appears to linger.

 No Bose Lock Screen widgets

-Bose has no widgets that would make its control more user friendly.
+Bose has no widgets that would make its control more user-friendly.
 A big missed opportunity.

-No way to check base battery level
+No way to check the base battery level

 Base placement and extraction

-Occasional dropout of left earbud, quickly reconnects
+Occasional dropout of the left earbud quickly reconnects

 Base Firmware Upgrade Process Unacceptable